xJoeCode/To-Do-List/README.md

 Live preview: https://xjoecode.github.io/To-Do-List/

-made with webpack, tailwind, date-fns and postcss
+To do List made with webpack, tailwind, date-fns and postcss

 Features-
 1. Create new To-do List
 2. Add Task
 3. Sort Task
 4. View All Tasks
+5. Responsive